The Bogota Open tennis tournament is played on outdoor red clay courts at the Country Club de Bogota in Colombia.

 Schedule

-Below is the expected schedule for the 2023 tournament in Bogota, with the singles and doubles finals being played on Sunday, the 1st of October 2023.
+Below is the schedule for the 2023 tournament in Bogota, with the singles and doubles finals being played on Sunday, the 1st of October 2023.

 Day | Date | Round |